2017–18 Colchester United F.C. season: Preseason

-Colchester United announced their retain list on 10 May 2017.
+Colchester United announced their retainer list on 10 May 2017.
 Left back Matthew Briggs and fellow defender Lloyd Doyley were both released after the club decided against offering them a new contract, while under-23 players Femi Akinwande, Callum Harrison, Brendan Ocran, Dexter Peter, Rhys Williams and Ben Wyatt were also not offered new deals.
 Meanwhile, goalkeeper Dean Brill, defenders Richard Brindley, Tom Eastman, George Elokobi, Lewis Kinsella and Kane Vincent-Young, midfielder Charley Edge, and forwards Diaz Wright, Drey Wright and Chris Porter were all offered new deals.

 Two Academy players signed one year development contracts on 25 May.
 Central defender Josh Pollard and forward Eoin McKeown signed their first professional deals ahead of stepping up to the under-23 squad.

 Last season's top goalscorer Chris Porter opted to leave the club on the expiry of his contract, instead signing a two-year deal at League Two rivals Crewe Alexandra on 31 May after turning down a new contract offer.

-Tom Eastman became the first Colchester United out of contract first-team player to sign a new deal on 28 June, agreeing a two-year extension.
-The following day, Drey Wright, Lewis Kinsella, and Kane Vincent-Young all agreed one-year extensions to their existing contracts.
+Tom Eastman became the first Colchester United out of contract first-team player to sign a new deal on 28 June, agreeing to a two-year extension.
+The following day, Drey Wright, Lewis Kinsella, and Kane Vincent-Young all agreed to one-year extensions to their existing contracts.

 With Richard Brindley turning down Colchester's contract offer, the U's announced the signing of former Gillingham right-back Ryan Jackson on 30 June, with his contract set to begin on 1 July.
 George Elokobi also left Colchester after failing to agree on a new contract with the club.
 Goalkeeper Dean Brill opted not to sign a new contract after failing to break into the first team.

-On 3 July, the club announced that Charley Edge, Decarrey Sheriff and Diaz Wright had all agreed new one-year contracts.
+On 3 July, the club announced that Charley Edge, Decarrey Sheriff and Diaz Wright had all agreed to new one-year contracts.

-A restructuring of backroom coaching staff meant Ademola Bankole left after nine years as the club's goalkeeping coach, while former Watford goalkeeper Rene Gilmartin arrived as his replacement and to provide competition to Sam Walker and Dillon Barnes.
-Paul Smith arrived from Southend United as Head of Academy goalkeeper coaching, while former Wales midfielder Chris Llewellyn joined Colchester as under-18 lead coach.
+A restructuring of the backroom coaching staff meant Ademola Bankole left after nine years as the club's goalkeeping coach, while former Watford goalkeeper Rene Gilmartin arrived as his replacement and to provide competition to Sam Walker and Dillon Barnes.
+Paul Smith arrived from Southend United as Head of Academy Goalkeeper Coaching, while former Wales midfielder Chris Llewellyn joined Colchester as under-18 lead coach.

 Colchester played their first pre-season friendly on 8 July 2017.
 In their annual friendly match against Maldon & Tiptree, the U's earned a 2–0 victory with a goal from Doug Loft in the first half, and Louis Dunne in the second half.
 On 11 July, Colchester played their second pre-season match against Needham Market.
 Goals from Denny Johnstone, Tariq Issa and two from Sammie Szmodics sealed a 4–0 victory for the visitors.